 - Senior School

 The approach in Senior School is to not only develop subject proficiency and skills, but also lifelong, transferable skills such as research, communication, thinking, social and self-management skills.
 This ensures students can take ownership of learning in school and life beyond, as well as developing a lifelong love of learning.
 In Years 7 and 8 the curriculum has been designed to develop individual subject-based skills and build knowledge and understanding to provide a strong foundation for the IGCSE, IB programmes and beyond.
 Dulwich College is the only school in Singapore to offer a 3-year IGCSE (International General Certificate of Education) programme which commences in Year 9, with a number of core and optional IGCSEs to choose from.
-Students then move onto the IB (International Baccalaureate) in the last two years before university.
+Upper Senior School students can choose to follow either the International Baccalaureate (IB) Diploma Programme or IB Career Related Pathway (IBCP) in the last two years before university.
+Within the IBCP, students have a choice of 6 different pathways to select.
+The pathways cover Business and Sustainability, Creative Practice: Art, Design and Communication, Digital Technology, Engineering ,Performance and Production Arts, and Sports.